ukrebska/dEBM/README.md

 and calls all the necessary routines to calculate melt rates in mm/day.
-Note that (for simplicity) the calendar is modern and declination for a given date is only approximated in a very simple way (it does not matter too much, but surely this can be improved). a full surface mass balance model is on its way and may be published soon.\\ please cite: Krebs-Kanzow, U., Gierz, P., and Lohmann, G.:
+Note that (for simplicity) the calendar is modern and declination for a given date is only approximated in a very simple way (it does not matter too much, but surely this can be improved).
+A full surface mass balance model is on its way and may be published soon.\\ please cite: Krebs-Kanzow, U., Gierz, P., and Lohmann, G.:
 Brief communication: An Ice surface melt scheme including the diurnal cycle of solar radiation, The Cryosphere Discuss.,